watchyourface/hello-world/README.md

 Hi everyone!

-I am learning coding in order to write a script which can collect the specified data automatically.
+I am learning code in order to write a script which can collect the specified data automatically.